dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 #10    San Jose    CA                82.75       252    San Jose, CA
 ```

-## 5. Analysis of best city for Data Scientists
+## 5. Analysis of best city for data scientists

 That's how it looks.
-How can we combine cost of living and number of job postings?
+How can we combine cost of living and number of job postings to find one best city?
 A good place to start is a scatterplot.
-The scatterplot above shows all 112 US cities.
-Cities with more than 50 Data Scientist job postings within 20 miles are labeled, ones with fewer are not.
-Colors by state are not the most useful, but do show relation between these cities - for example all the Bay Area brown ones between 200 and 300.

 If filtering to cities with more than 20 postings,

 ```r